go-vikunja/vikunja/docs/content/doc/development/test.md

 ### Running tests with config

-You can run tests with all available config variables if you want, enabeling you to run tests for a lot of scenarios.
+You can run tests with all available config variables if you want, enabling you to run tests for a lot of scenarios.
 We use this in CI to run all tests with different databases.

-To use the normal config set the enviroment variable `VIKUNJA_TESTS_USE_CONFIG=1`.
+To use the normal config set the environment variable `VIKUNJA_TESTS_USE_CONFIG=1`.

 ### Showing sql queries